Recently, home exercise equipment has surged in popularity, offering a convenient and cost-effective alternative to gyms and boutique fitness studios.

 Only one membership is required per device, so everyone in your household can create their own account and share access.

-Echelon also requires a FitPass membership to access most of its content, which includes a variety of live and on-demand cycling classes.
-You can filter classes by length, music, the instructor, and type of workout.
+Echelon requires users to purchase a FitPass membership to access most of its content, which includes a variety of live and on-demand cycling classes.
+You can filter classes by length, music, instructor, and type of workout.

 You can easily view your performance and statistics while cycling, along with a leaderboard to see how you compare with others in your class.

 In addition to cycling classes, “Extra Mile” classes like yoga, meditation, and Pilates are available for an additional cost.

 Up to five riders in a household can share one membership.